SWENGG4Y2024/SWENGG4Y2024Team03/Content Review Summarizer/Software Requirement Specification.md

 - The software's performance may be influenced by the availability and reliability of internet connectivity for accessing external resources.

 ### 2.8 Accessibility Considerations
-- The content review summarizer software will be designed with accessibility in mind to ensure usability by differently-abled audiences, including   individuals who are blind.
-The software will support screen reader compatibility to provide auditory feedback for all user interface elements and summarized content.
-Keyboard navigation will be fully implemented to allow users to navigate through the application without the need for a mouse.
-Additionally, all visual content will include alternative text descriptions to ensure comprehensive access to all features and functionalities.
-By adhering to the Web Content Accessibility Guidelines (WCAG) 2.1, the software aims to provide an inclusive user experience for all individuals.
+The content review summarizer software will be designed not only with general accessibility in mind but also to accommodate users with common special conditions for easier usage.
+In addition to supporting screen reader compatibility and keyboard navigation, the software will incorporate the following features:

+1. **Text Magnification:** Users will have the option to zoom in on text content within the application interface, making it easier for individuals with mild visual impairments to read.

+2. **Clear Navigation Labels:** All interactive elements, such as buttons and links, will have clear and descriptive labels.
+This aids users with cognitive disabilities or screen reader users in understanding the purpose of each element.

+3. **Error Prevention and Correction:** The software will include inline validation and error prevention techniques to assist users with cognitive impairments in accurately completing forms and inputting data.

+4. **Consistent Layout and Design:** Maintaining a consistent layout and design throughout the application reduces cognitive load for users with learning disabilities or attention disorders.
+Simple design elements like clear headings and consistent button placement will be employed.

+5. **Text-to-Speech Conversion:** Users will have the option to convert text content to speech within the application, enabling individuals with reading difficulties or dyslexia to access information more easily.

 ## 3. System Features